-FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied cannot be utilised by the subject attempting to perform the operation.
+FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among

 FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none.

 FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.